 If your Mac is under warranty, you may be entitled to free tech support

-free tech support, either.
-In fact, it's darn near impossible to
+provide free tech support, either.
+In fact,

-respectfully request you bring your machine to the shop for a proper
+we respectfully request you bring your machine to the shop for a proper

 First, be patient; the beachball cursor is there to indicate